 2. The Ministry of Trade and Industry

 According to the law on consumer protection, the Ministry of Trade and Industry is the competent body that regulates the organization and operation of the responsible structure for consumer protection.

-Ministry of Trade and Industry has drafted regulation no. 29/2012 on internal organization and systematization of the workplaces of the Ministry of Trade and Industry, by which was established the Department of Consumer Protection.
+Ministry of Trade and Industry drafted regulation no. 29/2012 on internal organization and systematization of the workplaces of the Ministry of Trade and Industry, by which the Department of Consumer Protection was established.

-Regarding the work of Department for Consumer Protection of MTI, specifically we are dealing with the responsibility of coordinating the work between the stakeholders, including both public and private sector mainly within four main areas / responsibilities:
+Department for Consumer Protection of MTI, is dealing with the responsibility of coordinating the work between the stakeholders, including both public and private sector mainly within four main areas / responsibilities:

 Drafting and implementing the policies through ‘Consumer Protection Programme’;